mariamair/group-into-intervals/README.md

 The module was developed with and tested for Node version 24.1.0.

 ## Test report summary
-For a summary of the latest unit test run, see [the summary of test results](https://github.com/mariamair/test-group-into-intervals/blob/main/reports/summary.md).
+For a summary of the latest unit test run, see the [summary of test results](./test/reports/summary.md).

-For more information about the tests, see [the test report](./docs/testreport.md).
+For detailed information about the tests, see the [test report](./test/reports/report.md).

 ## Versions and releases
 Version 1.0.0, released 2025-09-30.

 ## Bugs and issues
-If you find any vulnerabilities, bugs or issues, please add them as an issue.
+If you find any vulnerabilities, bugs or issues, please add them as an [issue](./CONTRIBUTING.md#requesting-a-change-adding-an-issue).

 ## License
 [MIT License](LICENSE)

 ## Contributing
 Interested in contributing to this module?
-Please see [the contribution guidelines](CONTRIBUTING.md).
+Please see the [contribution guidelines](CONTRIBUTING.md).